 After a long day at the beach:

 There’s quite a bit of beach in Long Beach, so plenty of room for sunbathers, dog walkers, volleyball players, little splashers, and more.
 After all that fun, everyone wants to know: Where are we gonna eat?
 Just a short bike ride or jog up from some of LB’s sandy parts are plenty of great food finds.
-Like Manaow if you’re in the mood for Thai noodles and such; or its Broadway neighbor, The Attic, with selections to satisfy everyone in the group.
+Like Manaow if you’re in the mood for Thai noodles and such; or its Broadway neighbor, The Attic, with selections to satisfy everyone in the group; and not to be left out in the same ‘hood is Taste, with plenty of wine and hearty plates to soothe a variety of appetites.
 Komo’s Cucina is small, but a nice stop if you’ve been sunning in Naples.
 If 4th Street is not too much of a trek or drive for you, Restauration satisfies well and lets you keep the vibe outdoorsy if you’re seated in their back patio.
+And Fuego is the ultimate in sensory overload, its outdoor seating offering some of the best views of Long Beach (*Bonus: It’s in the Maya hotel, a Doubletree property – be sure to ask for a warm cookie at the check-in desk on your way in; and on your way out).

 In the mood for art and music: